openresty/lua-nginx-module/README.markdown

 The user code is loaded once at the first request and cached.
 Nginx config must be reloaded if you modified the file and expected to see updated behavior.

+Nginx variables can be used in <path-to-lua-script> string, in order to provide greater flexibility in practice.
+But this feature must be used carefully, so is not recommend for beginners.

 rewrite_by_lua_file
 -------------------